 If you think life insurance is expensive, then fill in the form on the right and get free quotes with no commitment.
 Nothing’s wrong with getting a free quote right?
 You would be surprised to know how affordable term life insurance can be.

 What is Final Expense Insurance?

 A life insurance policy that is specifically designed to cover funeral costs, burial costs and late in life medical expenses.
-It resembles simplified life insurance in a way that it does not involve any medical exam although there is health questionnaire that you have to fill.
+It resembles simplified life insurance in a way that it does not involve any medical exam although there is a health questionnaire that you have to fill.
 If you don’t pass that questionnaire you will be issued a guaranteed acceptance life insurance policy instead.
-Also, final expense life insurance policy is only issued to people with certain age.
+Also, final expense life insurance policy is only issued to people with a certain age.

 Seniors are most likely to buy this policy as they don’t want to pass the burden of their funeral costs to their families which usually goes up to $8000.
 The coverage that you get with this policy is not much, around $5000 to $25000 but its good to have something if you have no other way to pay for those expenses.

 However, with benefits listed above, it also has some drawbacks like high premiums for a low coverage amount.
 To find out more visit our page on final expense insurance or you can give us a call at 1-800-521-7873 to speak to one of our licensed agents